 Polyesters are condensation polymers formed by the condensation reaction of a dicarboxylic acid and a diol.
 You are not doubt familiar with the reaction of a carboxylic acid with an alcohol to form an ester linkage, this is outlined below:

 The ester linkage is formed by the condensation reaction of the hydroxyl group (-OH) on the carboxylic acid with a hydrogen atom from the hydroxyl group on the alcohol.
 The problem is that once these two reactive parts on each of the functional groups have reacted together no further reactions are possible.
 To make a condensation polymer such as polyester what is needed is a dicarboxylic acid and a diol.
 That is a carboxylic acid molecule with two carboxyl groups (-COOH) and an alcohol with two hydroxyl (-OH) functional groups on each end of the molecule.
-This would mean that when these two molecules react to form an ester linkage there would still be unreacted carboxyl and hydroxyl functional groups on the end of each of the molecules to continue the reaction, this is shown below:
+The table below shows the first two members of the diol homologous series of alcohols, here you can see that each member of this homologous series has two hydroxyl functional groups (O-H) on each end of the molecule.

 In this example once the new ester molecule forms there is still a carboxyl group from the carboxylic acid and a hydroxyl group from the alcohol on the end of the ester molecule.
 Each of these functional groups can now react with another dicarboxylic acid and another diol molecule and in this way slowly build up the length of the polymer chain.
 Eventually there would be lots of ester linkages in the molecule formed; that is it is a polyester.